rolbk/scion/doc/command/scion-pki/scion-pki_certificate_renew.rst

                                and all specified remotes are tried in order until success or all of them failed.
                                --remote is mutually exclusive with --ca.
-      --reuse-key              Reuse the provided private key instead of creating a fresh private key --sciond string          SCION Daemon address. (default "127.0.0.1:30255") --sequence string        Space separated list of hop predicates --subject string         The path to the custom subject for the CSR --timeout duration       The timeout for the renewal request per CA (default 10s) --topology string        Path to topology file.
-If set, use local daemon instead of connecting to daemon.
+      --reuse-key              Reuse the provided private key instead of creating a fresh private key --sciond string          Connect to SCION Daemon at the specified address instead of using the local topology.json (IP:Port or "default" for 127.0.0.1:30255)
-      --tracing.agent string   The tracing agent address
+      --sequence string        Space separated list of hop predicates --subject string         The path to the custom subject for the CSR --timeout duration       The timeout for the renewal request per CA (default 10s) --tracing.agent string   The tracing agent address
       --trc strings            Comma-separated list of trusted TRC files or glob patterns.
 If more than two TRCs are specified, only up to two active TRCs with the highest Base version are used (required)